tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 ##  Company size as a factor

 Company size might also be a factor in deciding whether to be a generalist or specialist.
 In startups, employees wear more hats and need to traverse more technologies.
-In these environments, for engineers it's often better to be a "full-stack developer."
+In these startup environments, engineers often need to be more multi-faceted as well.
+An engineer who knows both front-end, backend, server, and other technologies is called a "full-stack developer."
 According to Codeup:

 > ... a full-stack developer is simply someone who is familiar with all layers in computer software development.
 These developers aren’t experts at everything; they simply have a functional knowledge and ability to take a concept and turn it into a finished product.
 Such gurus make building software much easier as they understand how everything works from top to bottom and can anticipate problems accordingly....
 Often times, this class of developers stems from start-up environments, where a vast knowledge of all facets of web development is essential for a business’ survival.

 When you work for startups, you handle more responsibilities than you would in a larger organization with a well-established tech pubs group.
-In startups the generalist, or rather the "full-stack" technical writer, might not just be responsible for creating the documentation, but also responsible for the doc toolchain and publishing system, for support systems and forums, for e-learning and video creation, for blog posts and marketing content, information architecture and search indexes, and more.
+In startups, the generalist, or rather the "full-stack" technical writer, might not just be responsible for creating the documentation, but also responsible for the doc toolchain and publishing system, for support systems and forums, for e-learning and video creation, for blog posts and marketing content, information architecture and search indexes, and more.

 Overall, the degree to which generalist skills are needed depends on the size of your company, and whether these other functions are covered by other specialists already.

 ## Informal survey

 Overall, what do we make of this debate about whether to be a specialist or generalist?
 It seems that there's quite a lot of debate on both sides.
-I surveyed readers to provide agreement/disagreement to this question:
+I surveyed readers to provide agreement/disagreement about whether they think subject-matter familiarity is a key requirement employers are looking for.

-> Subject matter familiarity is a key requirement in a lot of the tech comm jobs I've looked at.
-It seems employers often want me to know X, Y, and Z technologies already from the start.

 From about 55 responses, 50% agreed, 25% strongly agreed, and 15% were undecided.

 I think it's safe to say that employers are looking for tech writers who have all the skills they need &mdash; specialized knowledge *and* writing skills that span across categories and rhetorical situations, and more.
 In other words, employers want both someone to be both a specialist and generalist.

 ## Technical knowledge valued more than writing skills

 So far in this discussion about whether to be a specialist or generalist, I've made it seem like being a generalist is easy.
 It's the specialized knowledge that's hard to accrue.
 Presumably, a generalist is synonymous with a less-technical person whose strength lies with language and communication.
 Why do generalists seem to get less respect?

 Imagine for a moment that you're a hiring manager.
-You have two candidates for a tech writing position: a former engineer who has a strong technical background but little writing experience, and an experienced writer who has a veteran track record and extensive portfolio but is new to the technology domain for the project.
+You have two candidates for a tech writing position: a former engineer who has a strong technical background but little writing experience, and an experienced writer who has a veteran track record and extensive portfolio but doesn't have strong tech skills.
 Who do you hire?

 When I've been in situations like this, I've seen hiring managers (especially those from engineering backgrounds) choose the one with stronger technical skills and weaker writing skills.
 As long as the writing isn't red-flag poor, hiring managers are willing to overlook more advanced writing skills.